 Candidates must apply separately to the Stanford graduate degree program they wish to pursue in addition to the Knight-Hennessy Scholars program.

 The Knight-Hennessy Scholars program does not defer scholar offers.

 Knight-Hennessy Scholars will also accept endorsement from a candidate’s undergraduate institution.
+The campus endorsement application process and resources are available in the Knight-Hennessy Fellowships Toolkit article (Handshake login required).
 Candidates who wish to be considered for endorsement must contact Gaylena Merritt, Sr. Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.